Does this sound like you?

 - Document processing tools to write and edit articles

-- Accounting and budgeting tools to manage business financials, pay employees, and organize monthly expenses
+- Accounting and budgeting tools to manage business financials, pay employees, and organize monthly expenses and write accounting services proposal

 And here’s a quick overview of the workflows you’ll need: